C# Regular Expression (Regex) Examples in .NET

 This article continues from Learn Regular Expression (Regex) syntax with C# and

-and covers character escapes,
+.NET and covers character escapes,

 match grouping, some C# code examples, matching boundaries and RegexOptions.